SAP/ui5-webcomponents-react/docs/Guidelines.md

 - `yarn start` <br />
   This starts the local storybook, so you can check if your components are rendered correctly. _If the storybook doesn't open automatically after executing the command, you can use this link: http://localhost:6006/_
 - `yarn test` <br />
   This command is running all tests in the project.
-You can pass additional parameters according to the [jest documentation](https://jestjs.io/docs/en/cli).
-Most probably you will only need the `--update` cli parameter when you have changed tests and want to update the snapshots.
+- `yarn test:cypress:open` <br />
+  This command is opening all cypress tests in Chrome.
 - `yarn build` <br />
   This command executes the full build of the project.